m4n0b0dy/Doom/README.md

 This flattens a list of songs into one list to simplify making album and artist container

 song_list: list of list of song objects\
-returns list of song objects
+returns: list of song objects
 ```
 class album(self, artist, name, songs)
 ```